abhirami-c-u/Skin-Disease-Classifier-AI/README.md

 # Skin Disease Predictor

- - This project is an AI-based skin disease predictor system that leverages deep learning techniques to analyze and categorize images of skin lesions.
+This project is an AI-based Skin Disease Predictor that uses deep learning techniques to analyze and classify skin lesion images.

 ---

-## Features
+## 🔍 Features

 - Preprocessing and data augmentation for robust training
-- Handling of class imbalance with computed class weights
+- Class imbalance handled with computed class weights
 - Transfer learning with MobileNetV2 pretrained on ImageNet
-- Fine-tuning of the top layers of the base model
+- Fine-tuning of top layers for improved performance
 - Early stopping and model checkpointing to prevent overfitting
-- Model evaluation with detailed classification report
+- Evaluation using accuracy and classification report

 ---

-## Dataset
+## 🧠 Classes Used

-The HAM10000 dataset is used, and only a subset of 5 skin disease classes is considered:
+This version uses the **4 most frequent classes** from the HAM10000 dataset:

+- **nv** – Melanocytic nevi
-- **akiec** – Actinic keratoses and intraepithelial carcinoma
+- **mel** – Melanoma
 - **bcc** – Basal cell carcinoma
 - **bkl** – Benign keratosis-like lesions
-- **mel** – Melanoma
-- **df** – Dermatofibroma

-- Images stored in two folders:
-  `skin_disease_data/HAM10000_images_part_1`
-  `skin_disease_data/HAM10000_images_part_2`

 ---

+## 📦 Dataset

+The project uses the [**HAM10000 Dataset**](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) (Kaggle).

+**Note**: Only a subset of 4 classes is used for training to improve performance and balance.

+- Download and extract the images and metadata.
+- Images are stored in:
+  - `skin_disease_data/HAM10000_images_part_1`
+  - `skin_disease_data/HAM10000_images_part_2`

+The `.csv` file `HAM10000_metadata.csv` contains the labels and metadata.

+---

+## 📁 Model File

+The trained Keras model (`last_skin_model.keras`) is **not included** in the GitHub repository due to file size.

+---

-## Ignored Files (via `.gitignore`)
+## 🧾 Ignored Files (`.gitignore`)

-To keep the repository clean and avoid pushing unnecessary or large files, the following are excluded from version control:
+The following files and folders are excluded from version control to keep the repo clean:

-- Python cache and compiled files:
+- Python cache files:
   `__pycache__/`, `*.pyc`

 - Model files:
   `*.h5`, `*.keras`

-- Dataset images and data files:
+- Dataset images and CSVs:
   `*.jpg`, `*.jpeg`, `*.png`, `*.webp`, `*.csv`
-  Also the folder `skin_disease_data/` itself is ignored to avoid uploading large datasets
+  `skin_disease_data/` folder is ignored

-Make sure to keep a local copy of your dataset and models, as they are not pushed to GitHub.
+⚠️ Ensure you keep local copies of both the dataset and model.

 ---

-## Requirements
+## 💻 Requirements

 - Python 3.7+
 - TensorFlow 2.x